Declutter Day: Five Quick Declutter Tips For Your Bedroom

 Step 4: Make the bed.

 A bed that is actually made helps a room look more organized and well, civilized.
-Even if you replace some of those books that your children are using back on the bed (perhaps you can arrange them a little nicer).
+Even if you replace some of those books that your children are using back on the bed (perhaps you can arrange them a little nicer),it will still appear to be more organized.

 Step 5: Run The Vacuum Cleaner

 Performing this one single task can make the room look vastly more decluttered and clean.
-It’s truly amazing.
+It is truly amazing.
 Of course, this isn’t so easy to do if there are a 100 items laying around the floor!

-If unexpected company calls and you can do nothing else with a bedroom, run the sweeper quickly through the room (and by all the means, the rest of your house) Then stand back a moment before that doorbell announces them and view the difference with just that one small chore completed.
+If unexpected company calls and you can do nothing else with a bedroom, run the vacuum quickly through the room (and by all the means, the rest of your house).
+Then stand back a moment before that doorbell rings and check out what a difference that one small thing made.